themeetingpoint/themeetingpoint.github.io/psychotherapy.md

 If you are interested in being seen for psychotherapy at The Meeting Point but do not know exactly what you are looking for in a provider, please email **themeetingpointboston@gmail.com** .
 Please include the following information:
-* Name, Preferred name and pronouns
+* Preferred name and pronouns
 * Age
 * How you identify
 * Any accessibility needs